John Quelch (pirate): Crew

-Of the above, six including Quelch were hanged.
-More than half the crew escaped capture.
+Six of the above, including Quelch, were hanged.
+More than half escaped capture.
 Parrot, Clifford, and Pimer had turned Queen's evidence and escaped prosecution.
-John Templeton was found to be only a servant on the ship and was not even 14, so he was released.
+John Templeton was found to be only a servant on the ship and was not even 14, so was released.

 Old Roger

 Popular myth has it that John Quelch flew a pirate flag referred to as Old Roger by his crew.
 It is sometimes considered to be the origin of the name Jolly Roger.
 It is alleged that his theme was later borrowed by Blackbeard and also Bartholomew "Black Bart" Roberts.
 There is no evidence whatsoever that Quelch flew any flag other than the Flag of St. George or possibly a privateer's flag of St. George quartered on a red background similar to today's British merchant colors.
 Courtroom testimony from the crew maintained that the flag of England had been flown at all times.
 The origin of this myth of Quelch's flag being described as having "in the middle of it an Anatomy with an Hourglass in one hand and a dart in the Heart with three drops of Blood proceeding from it in the other." most likely stems from the poetic license of Ralph D. Paine, a popular writer at the turn of the 20th century.
 None of the principals involved in the affair, not even the Governor or the prosecution, ever mentioned such colors being employed by Quelch.
+Flags of a similar design had been used by Edward Low, Francis Spriggs and Charles Harris.